Tchefuncte River: Today

-In the 19th century, the Tchefuncte River was an important commercial waterway, where building materials and other products of the North Shore of Lake Pontchartrain were loaded to be shipped across the Lake to New Orleans.
-Today, the area around the river mouth in Madisonville has a riverside park, yacht marinas, restaurants, coffee shops, and bars, and the Lake Pontchartrain Basin Maritime Museum.
+In the 19th century, the Tchefuncte River was an important commercial waterway, where building materials and other products of the north shore of Lake Pontchartrain were loaded to be shipped across the Lake to New Orleans.
+Today, The Tchefuncte River, located in southeastern Louisiana, is known for its scenic beauty and serves as a popular spot for boating and recreational activities.
+The river's banks are home to several marinas, the largest in the area being Marina del Ray, a riverside park, yacht marinas, restaurants, coffee shops, and bars, and the Lake Pontchartrain Basin Maritime Museum.

-The Tchefuncte has been designated by the government of Louisiana as a "Natural and Scenic River."
+The Tchefuncte has been designated by the government of Louisiana as a "Natural and Scenic River".
 Fairview-Riverside State Park is located along the river, upstream of Madisonville.